azerothcore/telegram-automated-db-backup/README.md

 To allow pyrogram to use your account you need to have an username on Telegram and create a Telegram 3rd "app" here: https://my.telegram.org/auth?to=apps.
 Generated the app, this app will have **api_id** and **api_hash**, put these data into the conf part in`bak.py`.

-Afterwards, fill the mysql credentials and the zip password and run the python script using
+Afterward, fill the mysql credentials and the zip password and run the python script using
 ```bash
 $ python3 bak.py
 ```